-Students in grades 9-12 who are continuously accountable in the DOE from October 31, 2021 through June 30, 2022 are attributed to the last diploma-granting school responsible as of October 31, 2021.
-We use that date to attribute students because it is tied to funding and there are yearly procedures in place to ensure the accuracy of the register on that date.
+Students in grades 9-12 who are continuously accountable in the DOE from October 31, 2021, through June 30, 2022, are attributed to the last diploma-granting school responsible as of June 30, 2022.

 A student is considered continuously accountable for the year if the student is accountable to one or more DOE schools or programs on every day from October 31 through June 30.
 Students who receive a cohort-removing discharge during the period are non-accountable for the year.
 Students who enter the DOE for the first time or who return from a cohort-removing discharge during the period are also non-accountable.